-Section 3 - Grievances/Office of Equity and Inclusion.
-Members may grieve discrimination or harassment through the grievance procedure outlined in this Agreement or through the Office of Equity and Inclusion but not both.
+Section 3 - Grievances/University Policy on Discrimination and Harassment Based on Protected Class.
+Members may grieve discrimination or harassment through the grievance procedure outlined in this Agreement or through the University Policy on

+Discrimination and Harassment Based on Protected Class (University Policy 8001) but not both.
 Filing a grievance under either procedure precludes filing under the provisions of the other.